-Advantages Disadvantages Often occupies a larger geographical There is a problem of communication area which could have a variety of due to diversity of languages. natural resources good for economic It is difficult to establish a national development. language since each tribe advocates for • Leads to intermarriage and therefore its language. creation of new groups of people.
-There is lack of national unity as There is international cooperation as people have different historical people find it easy to relate with background and experience. others. • Tribalism and ethnicity are common The nation can benefit from particular here which may hinder national unity talents, traits and the ideas which can and equal development. improve their way of life. • It is difficult to formulate a government Communities learn from each other that is acceptable by the tribes here. improve on their way of living.
-The allocation resource is done on tribal basis which leads to unbalanced regional development.
-Military coups, civil wars and secessions are common in this type of nation leading to political instability and unrest.
+- There is a problem of communication due to diversity of languages. - It is difficult to establish a national language since each tribe advocates for its language. - There is lack of national unity as people have different historical background and experience. - Tribalism and ethnicity are common here which may hinder national unity and equal development. - It is difficult to formulate a government that is acceptable by the tribes here. - The allocation resource is done on tribal basis which leads to unbalanced regional development. - Military coups, civil wars and secessions are common in this type of nation leading to political instability and unrest.